United Synagogue Youth: Regional

 Regions consist of chapters in the same geographical area.
 Regions gather for bi-monthly, quarterly, and annual regional events, such as weekend-long kinnusim (conventions) and week-long encampments.
 There are 15 USY regions.

 Each region has a regional executive board (REB), which serves as the region's cabinet, tending to its needs across the year.
 An REB typically consists of a president, and five vice presidents: Israel affairs VP (IA), religion/education VP (Rel/Ed), social action/Tikun Olam VP (SA/TO), membership/Kadima VP (Mem/Kad), and communications VP (comm).
 Some regions incorporate an executive vice president and/or parliamentarian position.
 In regions that have divisions or sub-regions, divisional or sub-regional presidents are automatically granted REB member status.

 Sub-Regional/Divisional

 Larger USY regions are occasionally split into sub-regions or divisions.
 The sub-regions and divisions act much like regions, overseeing their respective chapters, and holding their own conventions and elections.
-Currently, there are two regions, HaNegev and METNY, with sub-regions or divisions.
-HaNegev's sub-regions are each led by a three-person executive board, and METNY's divisions are each led by a six-person executive board.
+Currently, there are four regions, Emtza, HaNegev, METNY, and FWUSY, with sub-regions or divisions.
+HaNegev's sub-regions are each led by a three-person executive board.
+METNY's divisions are each led by a six-person executive board.
+FWUSY's communities are each led by a five-person executive board.
 HaNegev's three sub-regions are Arvot (South Florida), Mercaz (North and Central Florida), and Ein Gedi (Florida Panhandle, Georgia, Alabama, Mississippi, Tennessee, North Carolina, and South Carolina).
-METNY's three (previously four) divisions are Emek (Hudson Valley), Sababa (Manhattan, Queens, and Brooklyn), and Ruach (Long Island).
+METNY's three (previously five) divisions are Emek (Hudson Valley), Sababa (Manhattan, Queens, and Brooklyn), and Ruach (Long Island).
+FWUSY's three communities are Los Angeles, SD/OC (San Diego County and Orange County), and Midbar (Arizona, Colorado, and Nevada).